stjonnala/vertex-ai-integration/README.md

 ### Stock Recommendations Controller

 The application includes a feature that queries Perplexity AI every 5 minutes to get the top 10 stocks that align with Warren Buffett's investment strategy.
+The query is specifically designed to retrieve the most up-to-date, real-time stock prices available.
 The results are displayed on a React frontend.

 #### Frontend